Every year, the IRS accepts several batches of tax returns to test in a Controlled Launch before they are officially open.

-The dates the IRS begins and ends HUB testing vary each year, but the testing is typically performed within the first week or two prior to the official opening of the e-file.
+The dates the IRS begins and ends HUB testing vary each year, but the testing is typically performed within the first week or two before the official opening of the e-file.

-Due to tax law changes put in place by the PATH Act in 2017, the IRS cannot issue refunds for taxpayers claiming the Earned Income Tax Credit (EITC), Additional Child Tax Credit (ACTC), until after February 15, 2023.
+Due to tax law changes put in place by the PATH Act in 2017, the IRS cannot issue refunds for taxpayers claiming the Earned Income Tax Credit (EITC) or additional Child Tax Credit (ACTC), until after February 17, 2024.
 It is recommended you use the Where’s My Refund? tools on IRS.gov to get information about when you may receive your tax refund.

 HUB Testing or (Test Batch) is an initial run of a batch of tax returns.
 The IRS will pull a few early tax returns from all their registered tax preparers to make sure the software is running up to speed.